Konex/asp.net-mvc/json response/JSON.NET RESPONSE.md

 	{
 		var settings = new JsonSerializerSettings()
 		{
 			// Json.NET will ignore objects in reference loops and not serialize them.
 			// The first time an object is encountered it will be serialized as usual
 			// but if the object is encountered as a child object of itself the serializer
 			// will skip serializing it.
 			ReferenceLoopHandling = ReferenceLoopHandling.Ignore,
 			// maximum depth allowed when reading JSON.
 			MaxDepth = 1,
+			// Instructs jsonnet whether to reference duplicate entity by id.
 			PreserveReferencesHandling = PreserveReferencesHandling.None
 		};

 	    // TODO: set the date format in your culture.
 Here is set for Australia date. var timeConverter = new IsoDateTimeConverter {DateTimeFormat = "dd-MM-yyyy HH:mm:ss"};
 		settings.Converters.Add(timeConverter);